-Choose either of the two case-study exercises assigned so far this semester (Exercise 3 on the gas tax or Exercise 4 on sugar trade restrictions) and prepare a 1-2 page memo on the policy examined in it.
-If you choose the gas tax, address your memo to the "Committee on Finance and Revenues" (part of the DC City Council); if you choose the sugar quota, address it to the "Senate Committee on Agriculture".
+Choose either of the two case-study exercises assigned so far this semester (Exercise 3 on the gas tax or Exercise 4 on sugar trade restrictions) and prepare a clear and concise memo summarizing the policy's economic impacts.

 Please note that this is an individual assignment: you must write the memo yourself rather than working in a group.
 Also, this exercise is graded on the quality of your exposition: that is, how clearly and concisely you present the analysis.
 With that said, please be sure to get the analytical details right: consult the answer sheet for the exercise, if necessary.

 Please format your memo as professionally as possible.
 Either single or double spacing is acceptable: single spacing is almost certainly what you'd use in professional circumstances but double spacing is also OK.
-The maximum length is 2 single-spaced or three double-spaced pages.
-There's no explicit minimum length but if your memo is less than 1 single-spaced page you're probably being too terse.
+The maximum length is two single-spaced or three double-spaced pages.
+There's no explicit minimum length but if your memo is less than one single-spaced page you're probably being too terse.